 E.T. the Extra Terrestrial (1982, Steven Spielberg)

-At the time of its release, E.T. the Extra Terrestrial became the most financially successful movie ever made; though it’s since been superceded in that regard several times over, it retains the archaeology and cultural cachet of a singular, untouchable success.
+At the time of its release, E.T. the Extra Terrestrial became the most financially successful movie ever made; though it’s since been superseded in that regard several times over, it retains the archaeology and cultural cachet of a singular, untouchable success.
 Much more so than its director’s earlier smash Jaws, and certainly more than George Lucas or James Cameron’s films, it seems to pulsate with a populist conscience.
 Significantly, of the last seven films to hold the title of top domestic earner (The Godfather, Jaws, Star Wars, E.T., Jurassic Park, Titanic, and Avatar), only E.T. and The Godfather feel distinctly like American films, or like elements of any larger American mythology.
 [2019 note: Further additions to this list, always sequels to other successful franchise films, have not altered my viewpoint.]

 The Godfather achieves this mostly superficially, through its intrinsic ties to outmoded ideas of the immigrant American dream, here cynically applied to organized crime.
 E.T. goes much deeper, if not into any significant string of U.S. literature then certainly into the essence of twentieth century pop culture in this country.
 It’s a Capra film, sort of, if Capra had worried himself with kids and aliens; it’s Walt Disney as the theme park man rather than the filmmaker — the ultimate commercial hay of The Love Bug or Francis the Talking Mule keyed up with the growing-up parable designed to uniquely describe adolescence in the ’70s and ’80s.
 Spielberg’s investment here is obvious, and the film aches with a personality and sense of mournful loss that are unmistakably his, evidenced easily by the melancholic final scenes in his first four films, two pessimistic (Duel and The Sugarland Express) and two triumphant yet ambivalent (Jaws and Close Encounters of the Third Kid).
 E.T. is the first of his films to sustain that hazy, upset mood for its duration — yet, more tellingly, it’s also the first possessive of an unambiguously cheerful finale.
 This allows the film to capture its audience’s needs and desires so well it’s almost frightening in its exactitude; if this entertainment were any more forcefully instructive and responsive to constructed impulse, it’d be propaganda — the skill in its execution is unreservedly astonishing.